How Barbara Nelson is ushering progressive change in Orange County using NationBuilder and CallHub.

 “There is a big difference between voter engagement and supporter engagement.
 When we first reach out to people, they’re just voters we try to understand; whether we call them, text them or knock on their door.
 And then we start identifying the folks who support us or are open to the possibility.
 And then we’re going to talk to them differently.
 Because now I want to try to get them to volunteer.
 I want them to make a donation.
 I want them to come to an event; it’s a whole different conversation.”

-By sharing data, campaigns give each other a leg up and save on scarce resources.
 Since different local races (School Board, Supervisor, Mayoral etc) in a region target the same voters, if one campaign collected information on supporter levels, voter preferences and issues, and then shared it with others, it would benefit other candidates running for a different position.

 By sharing data, campaigns working towards the same goal give each other a leg up and save on scarce resources.